‘Earthquake’: Austria’s far-right Freedom Party wins election

 “Our hand is outstretched in all directions,” he said.

-Among FPOe supporters, the atmosphere was festive, as supporters wearing traditional Austrian dress downed glasses of beer.
+Among FPO supporters, the atmosphere was festive, as supporters wearing traditional Austrian dress downed glasses of beer.

-“It’s a real success… It will be a very, very exciting time” with the FPOe trying to form a government, said Erik Berglund, a waiter.
+“It’s a real success … It will be a very, very exciting time” with the FPO trying to form a government, said Erik Berglund, a waiter.
 The 35-year-old hailed Kickl as the “most competent leader”.

-Chancellor Karl Nehammer, who managed to close the gap on the FPOe in recent weeks in opinion polls, acknowledged that he had fallen short.
+Chancellor Karl Nehammer, who managed to close the gap on the FPO in recent weeks in opinion polls, acknowledged that he had fallen short.

 “It was a race to catch up and, unfortunately, we didn’t manage it,” said 51-year-old Nehammer, as he promised to “continue to fight for the people’s interests”.

-Nehammer could nevertheless remain chancellor by forming a coalition with the Social Democrats (SPOe) and possibly another party, probably the liberal NEOS.
+Nehammer could nevertheless remain chancellor by forming a coalition with the Social Democrats (SPO) and possibly another party, probably the liberal NEOS.

 A three-party coalition would be a first, but analysts say it might struggle to govern given the country’s shift to the right.